YongzeYang/YongzeYang/README.md

   </a>
 </p>

-Hi, I'm Yongze, a senior student from [NPU](https://www.nwpu.edu.cn/), major in software engineering.
+Hi, I'm YANG Yongze, currently a senior student from [NPU](https://www.nwpu.edu.cn/), major in software engineering.
+In 23 fall I will be a MSc student in [CityU](https://www.cityu.edu.hk/).

 You can contact me via yongze_yang@outlook.com or yongze_yang@mail.nwpu.edu.cn.